 This is so exciting! 🤩

-Pope Francis will canonize 10 new saints on Sun.
+Pope Francis canonized 10 new saints on Sun.
 May, 15.
 Of these saints, he will canonize six men and four women.
-Three of these saints are even martyrs!
+Three of these saints are martyrs!

 Below are brief descriptions of their amazing lives.